 Bluehost WordPress Website Installation

-Whether you opt for WordPress to be installed when signing up with Bluehost or install it yourself through the account management area, you get access to some useful extras to help you launch your website.
+Whether you opt for WordPress to be installed when signing up with Bluehost or install it yourself through the account management area, you get access to some useful extras to help you to launch your website.

 As well as making it very easy to install WordPress, Bluehost displays a coming soon page for your new site.

-Not only that but when you log into your new WordPress website, Bluehost will guide you through the process of setting up your new site.
+Not only that, but when you log in to your new WordPress website, Bluehost will guide you through the process of setting up your new site.

-The setup process helps you create a contact page, configure your blog, and connect to Jetpack to enable extra website features.
+The setup process helps you to create a contact page, configure your blog, and connect to Jetpack to enable extra website features.
 You can also access some of the features of your account through the Bluehost area of your WordPress website dashboard.

 Bluehost Control Panel Access